 Biology-Rock County 193

-Natural History of Wisconsin is an Introductory Bio. course intended for the general student wanting to learn more about Wisconsin's diverse plant & animal life.
-The main focus of this course is the state's diversity of plants & animals & the ecosystems in which they live.
-In addition, it may cover basic concepts of field ecology, behavior, & conservation, identification of select organisms, & a review of the historical contributions to our understanding of Wisconsin natural history.
-This course is designed to increase the awareness & appreciation of Wisconsin's fantastic biological diversity at a time when the general public is becoming increasingly disconnected from natural Envs.
-Optional field trips may be included.
+Natural History of Wisconsin is an introductory course intended for those wanting to learn more about Wisconsin's diverse plant and animal life.
+The main focus of this course is Wisconsin's diversity of plants and animals and the ecosystems in which they live.
+In addition, it may cover basic concepts of field ecology, behavior, conservation, identification of select organisms, and a review of the historical contributions to Wisconsin natural history.
+This course is designed to increase the awareness and appreciation of Wisconsin's biological diversity at a time when the general public is increasingly disconnected from natural environments.
+May include field trips.

 - This schedule is informational and does not guarantee availability for registration.

 - Sections may be full or not open for registration.
 Please use WINS if you wish to register for a course.

 |Section Details||Meeting Details & Topic||Instructor||Syllabus|

 |09/05 - 12/08 (1)||TuTh 12:50 PM - 2:05 PM||